belveder79/vizario_locator_demo/README.md

 Important:
 - import unitypackage [VizarioCapsLocDLL](https://www.dropbox.com/s/ntc4hdrnkdl6cep/capsloc-master-21.11.04.16.unitypackage?dl=0)
-- check if latest Firmware on CapsLoc Cube, if not upload new [Firmware](https://www.dropbox.com/sh/hpzjsknbeh27m02/AABas8TiwU8v1n-aVvwHaHc6a?dl=0)
+- check if latest Firmware on CapsLoc Cube, if not upload new [Firmware](https://www.dropbox.com/sh/hpzjsknbeh27m02/AABas8TiwU8v1n-aVvwHaHc6a?dl=0) (connect to CapsLoc WiDi, CapsLocIP:8080/update)
 - Check MqttHostIP (CapsLocRuntime - VizarioCapsLocManager): 127.0.0.1 when App on device running broker (otherwise change IP)
 - IMU Calib, will be loaded from Application.persistentDataPath; In VizarioCapsLocManager there is the possibility to enable copiing a calib file from Resources to persitsenDataPath
 - Tested with Unity2019.4.3(LTS), ARFoundation V3.1.3, XR Plugin Manager 3.2.16, TextMesh Pro 2.01